nikbearbrown/Computational-Skepticism-for-AI/chapters/13-accountability-who-is-responsible-when-the-system-fails.md

 The agent complies.
 It issues commands, in the local environment, that perform the deletion.
 It reports success.
 The owner, who did not authorize anything, discovers the loss.

-This is *Agents of Chaos* §16.5 — the case we have been building toward since Chapter 1. ([verify] Shapira et al., *Agents of Chaos*, 2026, §16.5.)
+This is *Agents of Chaos* §16.5 — the case we have been building toward since Chapter 1. \[verify: Shapira et al., *Agents of Chaos*, 2026, §16.5.\]

 Who is at fault?